sirjofri/ordner/README.md

 ordner
 ======

-very little file manager with not very much functions
+very little file manager with not very much functions, written in perl

 Requirements
 ============

+- any linux-distribution
+- any kind of x-server
+- any kind of window manager
 - perl
 - gtk2-perl